Why a basic Will is not enough.

 Key Factors to ConsiderKey Factors to consider in managing your retirement and estate contains valuable information to help you ensure that your assets continue to be protected.

-Tamara L. Harper, Esq.
-Navigating entrepreneurs, inventors, individuals, and small to mid-size companies in the e-commerce, retail, green energy, real estate, bio-tech, restaurant, and service industries to safe harbors through the maze of employment regulations, corporate compliance, real estate and civil litigation, trademark registration and defense, business sale or acquisition, investor capitalization, asset protection, legacy and estate planning and trust administration.
+Tamara L. Harper, A Professional Corporation, Navigating entrepreneurs, inventors, individuals, and small to mid-size companies in the e-commerce, retail, green energy, real estate, bio-tech, restaurant, and service industries to safe harbors through the maze of employment regulations, corporate compliance, real estate and civil litigation, trademark registration and defense, business sale or acquisition, investor capitalization, asset protection, legacy and estate planning and trust administration.
 “Navigating and charting a map of the waters and currents you need to sail to bring you safely home to your particular harbor.”
 The materials and information contained on this website are provided for GENERAL INFORMATION PURPOSES ONLY.
 The material should not be construed and is not intended as legal advice on any subject matter and is NOT A SUBSTITUTE FOR PROFESSIONAL LEGAL COUNSELING from a qualified licensed attorney from the appropriate jurisdiction.
 IT IS NOT INTENDED, NOR DOES IT CREATE AN ATTORNEY-CLIENT RELATIONSHIP and no attorney-client relationship is formed unless agreed to in writing.
 In the event this communication is not in conformity with the regulations of any state, we are not willing to accept representation based on this communication.
 The content of this website is for advertising purposes, comes as-is and its accuracy, completeness, or applicability is not guaranteed.
 Tamara L. Harper expressly disclaims all liability in respect to actions taken or note taken based on any or all of the contents of this site.

 141 Duesenberg Drive, Suite 7B, Westlake Village, CA 91362 805-409-0530.